pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 Indeed, the `backgroundPart` is the exact representation of what is happening in the scene.

-<br />Remember to enable the "Is Looping" property of the "ScrollingScript" for the `0 - Background` in the "Inspector" pane.
+<br>Remember to enable the "Is Looping" property of the "ScrollingScript" for the `0 - Background` in the "Inspector" pane.
 Otherwise, it will (predictably enough) not work.

 [![Infinite scrolling][infinite_scrolling]][infinite_scrolling_gif]